Personal Website of Levi Neuwirth

 • systemd doesn't care about POSIX.

-• Lennart Poettering is a power-hungry leader who blatantly goes against the wishes and philosophy of the community in favor of impractical technical ideals.
+• Lennart Poettering is a leader who often goes against the wishes and philosophy of the community, for better (technical ideals) or for worse (pragmatic ideals).

 • His choices lead to the situation described below.